lrei-coding/web-design_17-18/T1_Assessment.md

 - Design a wireframe for the site using markers and (portable) white boards
 - Choose **Title** and **Subheader** for display on portal pages
 - Build the site using **CodeAnywhere**
+- One of the team members should create a folder called `T1---student1name---student2name` in their account on **CodeAnywhere**

 ## Website Requirements

-- Multiple .html pages
+- Site needs to have multiple HTML pages, with links to the other pages on each page.
-- Single CSS page that is used for all .html pages
+- Single CSS page that is used for all HTML pages
 - Each **student site** should have a thumbnail, short name, and 1-2 sentence description
 - First **.html page** should include 3 short paragraphs about the team designing the portal, including who they are and what they are trying to showcase, using their own style.
 - See list below of requirements for **HTML** tags and **CSS** rule-sets